Preamble

 3.3.

-playoff series will be seven games long, in a 2-3-2 format and will also be
+seven games long, in a 2-3-2 format and will also be played over the course of

 3.4.

-In the
+In the first two rounds of

-first two rounds of the playoffs home field will go the team with the better
+the playoffs home field will go the team with the better record, unless that

-will alternate between leagues.
+between leagues.

-3.5.
-The Commissioner will create a “Playoff League” and implement the following schedule using the Calendar feature in strat:
+implement the following schedule using the Calendar feature in strat:

-Days 1-9 Division Series, with days 3 and 7 being off days for “travel”
+Days 1-9 Division Series, with days 3 and 7 being off days

 Days 10 and 11 off

-Days 12-20 League Championship Series with days 14 and 18 being off days for “travel”
+Days 12-20 League Championship Series with days 14 and 18

 Days 21 and 22 off

-Days 23-31 World Series with days 25 and 29 being off days for “travel”
+Days 23-31 World Series with days 25 and 29 being off days

-Eligibility
+4. Eligibility

 4.1.

-All
+All position players

-are eligible for a roster.
+for a roster.

 4.1.1.

-Any eligible player meeting this
+Any eligible player meeting this criteria in the past but

-criteria in the past but not for the current season may be kept on the 35 man
+not for the current season may be kept on the 35 man roster by a team already

-roster by a team already owning such player, but may not be drafted.
-These
+owning such player, but may not be drafted.
+These players may not be used

-players may not be used during the season and are automatically eligible to be
+during the season and are automatically eligible to be kept for the next year.

 4.2.

-A free
+A free agent is a player

-agent is a player who is not on the active or inactive roster of any team in
+who is not on the active or inactive roster of any team in the League.
+There

-during each offseason.
+offseason.

 4.2.1.

-Teams must have less than 35 players
+Teams must have less than 35 players on their combined

 4.2.2.

-Any free agent eligible for a roster
+Any free agent eligible for a roster may be drafted.

-Active/Inactive Roster
+5. Active/Inactive Roster

 5.1.

-will have an active roster of 26 players and an inactive roster of 9 additional
+roster of 26 players and an inactive roster of 9 additional players.

 5.2.

-may be made to the default active and inactive rosters between series.
-For the
+default active and inactive rosters between series.
+For the final three home

-rule of two qualified players per position.
+qualified players per position.

-Playing Rules
+6. Playing Rules

 6.1.

-games will be played on the Strat-O-Matic computer game.
+on the Strat-O-Matic computer game.

 6.2.

-The “Do
+The “Do Not Use Injuries”

-games.
-Most "super-advanced" rules will be activated,
+"super-advanced" rules will be activated, including super-advanced

-including super-advanced pitcher fatigue rules, "weather effects,"
+pitcher fatigue rules, "weather effects," “clutch hitting” and "park

-“clutch hitting” and "park effects," but not "pitcher
+effects," but not "pitcher injuries," "home field

-injuries," "home field advantage," "pitch counts," or
+advantage," "pitch counts," or "forced daily

-"forced daily injuries."
+injuries."

 6.3.